rust-lang/book/nostarch/chapter20.md

 instances: at the moment, we call `join`, but that won’t shut down the threads, because they `loop` forever looking for jobs.
-If we try to drop our `ThreadPool` with our current implementation of `drop`, the main thread will block forever waiting for the first thread to finish.
+If we try to drop our `ThreadPool` with our current implementation of `drop`, the main thread will block forever, waiting for the first thread to finish.

 To fix this problem, we’ll need a change in the `ThreadPool` `drop` implementation and then a change in the `Worker` loop.